 In April of 2013, Missy moved to Colorado Springs and became a resident athlete at the Olympic Training Center, where she resided and trained with fellow sprint athletes.
 Throughout the summer, Missy traveled and raced, gaining UCI points towards World Cup Qualifications, while also setting her first two track records in the 500m and team sprint at the Marymoor Velodrome.
 In August of 2013, Missy won her first two individual elite national titles in the women’s 500m and team sprint, at the US Elite Track Timed National Championship.
 These results confirmed 2013 as her breakout year, with just 1.5 years of training.

 Missy Erickson is a 24-year-old track sprint cyclist from Alexandria, Minnesota.
-She currently resides in San Pedro, California, training at the Velo Sports Center in the Stub Hub Center.
-She is the current US Women’s Elite 500m and US Women’s Elite Team Sprint National Champion, holds 2 US track records, and the US Women’s Elite Team Sprint National Record.
+She currently resides in San Pedro, California, training at the Velo Sports Center.
+She is a 5 x national champion, including the current US Women’s Elite Match Sprint and US Women’s Elite Keirin National Champion, holds a US track record, and the US Women’s Elite Team Sprint National Record.
 She is ranked #1 in the United States in the sprint disciplines, and top 15 in the world in the sprint and keirin.
-She continues to train towards the Rio 2016 Summer Olympic Games.
+She has been training and competing as a sprint cyclist for less than 2.5 years, and continues to train towards the Rio 2016 Summer Olympic Games.